 Copy and paste queries between Power BI Desktop and Excel

-Excel users often try all sorts of permutations and combination when it comes to using Excel for daily activities, alongside Power BI Desktop for dashboard and sharing scenarios.
+Excel users often try all sorts of permutations and combinations when it comes to using Excel for daily activities, alongside Power BI Desktop for dashboard and sharing scenarios.
 Earlier, the ability to copy and paste queries between different Excel workbooks was enabled.
 Now, the new update makes it seamless for users to copy and paste their queries between Excel and Power BI Desktop.
 Users can right-click a query or a query group in the Queries task pane in Excel workbook to copy those queries.
 Once copied, the queries can be pasted into the Queries task pane in Query Editor for Power BI Desktop.

 Filter by “not earliest/latest date.”